-To further prevent the trivial solution where all the patches are assigned to the same part token, we enforce an equal partition by constraining the matrix $\mathbf{Y}$ to belong to the transportation polytope \cite{SeLa,SwAV}.
+To further prevent the trivial solution where all the patches are assigned to the same {[PART]}, we enforce an equal partition by constraining the matrix $\mathbf{Y}$ to belong to the transportation polytope \cite{SeLa,SwAV}.
 We adapt this constraint to patch assignment by restricting the transportation polytope to the image patches of an image:

 where $\mathbbm{1}_{P}$ denotes the vector of ones in dimension $P$.
-These constraints enforce that on average each part token is selected at least ${N}/{P}$ times in an image.
+These constraints enforce that on average each {[PART]} is selected at least ${N}/{P}$ times in an image.
 The soft assignment $\mathbf{Y}^*$ are the solution to Prob.~\ref{solve} over the set $\mathbf{\mathcal{Y}}$ and takes the form of a normalized exponential matrix \cite{Sinkal}:

-where $\mathbf{u}$ and $\mathbf{v}$ are renormalization vectors in $\mathbb{R}^{P}$ and $\mathbb{R}^{N}$ respectively.
+where $\mathbf{u}$ and $\mathbf{v}$ are renormalization vectors in $\mathbb{R}^{P}$ and $\mathbb{R}^{N}$ respectively, {$\operatorname{Diag}(*)$ represents a matrix with $*$ as its diagonal elements}.
 These renormalization vectors are computed using a small number of matrix multiplications by a fast variant of Sinkhorn-Knopp algorithm \cite{Sinkal}.
-This algorithm can be efficiently run on GPU and we observe that only 3 iterations is sufficient to obtain good performance for patch assignment.
-In our experiments, grouping 576 patch embeddings of an image to 5 part tokens only takes 0.46ms.
-Once a continuous solution $\mathbf{Y}^*$ is found, the patch assignment can be obtained by using a rounding procedure.
-The patch embeddings mapped to $\mathbf{Q}^{\rm PT}_p$ are the patch subset $\Phi_p$.
-We illustrate the Auto-Alignment process (single-head) in the right part of Figure~\ref{fig:overview}.
-The Auto-Alignment are conducted in parallel in different attention heads, which enhances the robustness of patch assignment.
+This algorithm can be efficiently run on GPU and we observe that {only 3 iterations are sufficient to obtain good performance} for patch assignment.
+In our experiments, grouping 576 patch embeddings of an image to 5 {[PART]}s only takes 0.46ms.
+Once a continuous solution $\mathbf{Y}^*$ is found, the patch assignment can be obtained by using a rounding procedure. {The patch embeddings mapped to $\mathbf{Q}^{\rm PT}_p$ form the patch subset $\Phi_p$.} We illustrate the Auto-Alignment process (single-head) in the right part of Figure~\ref{fig:overview}. {The Auto-Alignment is conducted in parallel in different attention heads}, which enhances the robustness of patch assignment.
 We name this Multi-head Auto-Alignment (MAA) and the outputs of different attention heads are concatenated together.
-The output part tokens of AAformer are used to perform person re-ID.
+The output {[PART]}s of AAformer are used to perform person re-ID.

-In each layer of AAformer, we conduct the Auto-Alignment to align the body parts and the Self-Attention to learn the part representations in the feedforward propagation.
-Therefore, AAformer is an online method that simultaneously learns both part alignment and part representations.
+{In each layer of AAformer, we conduct Auto-Alignment to align body parts and the Self-Attention to learn part representations in the feedforward propagation.
+Therefore, AAformer is an online and end-to-end method that simultaneously learns both part alignment and part representations.}